 Gift Festive Favors

-Help your guests battle the heat waves (and look cool while they're at it) by gifting them chic fedora hats.
-Even better?
-Make the straw party favors an element of the event's summer-ready decor.
+Help your guests battle the heat waves by gifting them chic hats.
+For a fun touch, make the straw party favors a part of the event's summer-ready décor.

 Throw a Casual Pre-Party

-Summer is all about letting the good times roll, so instead of a traditional rehearsal dinner, host a pool or beach party ahead of the big day.
-Before their walk down the aisle, this couple celebrated at a beach party during their week-long destination wedding in Anguilla.
+Summer is all about letting the good times roll, so instead of a traditional rehearsal dinner, host a pool or beach welcome party.
+A barefoot celebration on the sand is the perfect way to get the weekend started.

 Host a Clam Bake

-You can also get creative with the food you serve at a summer rehearsal dinner.
+Feel free to get creative with the food you serve at a summer rehearsal dinner.
 For example, this couple hosted a clam bake in honor of the groom's Maine roots.
 The event's printed materials featured catchy sayings with nods to the couple and the wedding setting.

-One of the major benefits of summer weddings is obviously the warm weather.
-If the weather is mild enough, embrace the celebratory season by hosting the party after your "I dos" outdoors.
-There's nothing like dining in the sunshine!
+One of the major benefits of hosting a summer wedding is the warm weather.
+If the temperatures are mild enough, host your reception outdoors.
+After all, there's nothing like open-air dining during the summer.

 Create Custom Beach Towels

 Leave custom beach towels in your guests' hotel rooms so they can use them at the pool or beach all weekend long.
 We love how this couple created a map of their wedding festivities for their favor design.

 The last thing you want to do is ask guests to stand around in the sun for hours on end.
 While we suggest keeping the time between your ceremony and reception short at any time of year, it's especially essential when temperatures spike.
 You should also consider tenting your outdoor reception to keep out the harsh rays or a possible rain shower.

 Have a Coconut Water Station

-Keep your guests hydrated while giving them A+ social media content with a coconut water station.
+Keep your guests hydrated with a coconut water station.
 The tropical beverage will quench their thirst while the coconuts make for a pretty picture.

 Keep the Menu Light and Fresh